heroku-examples/node-concurrency/readme.md

 # Load Testing

 ```
-$ heroku addons:create blazemeter:basic
+$ heroku addons:create blazemeter
 $ heroku addons:open blazemeter
 ```

-Then set up a URL test with 500 concurrent users to benchmark different classes of apps:
+Then set up a URL test to benchmark different classes of apps:

 - /cpu for cpu-bound apps
 - /io for io-bound apps